When it comes to smartphones, there was a time when cheap really meant shitty. That’s no longer true. But which cheap phones are most worth buying?

 A fantastic smartphone outshined by its successor.
 The hardware is all there, but OnePlus ran into some performance problems with the initial debut of Oxygen OS.
 In almost all cases, you’ll want the OnePlus 3.

 OnePlus One (demoted 11/2015)

-This phone was our number one pick as the best cheap smartphone you can buy, but right now it’s out of stock and who knows when it’s returning.
-If you can get one, it’s still a steal, though it’s beginning to show its age.
+This phone was our number one pick as the best cheap smartphone you can buy, but right now it’s out of stock and likely never returning.

 Nexus 5 (demoted 3/2015)